kwandrus/kwandrus/README.md

 Hi, I'm Kyle.
 I'm a QA Automation Engineer at Esri and I graduated from UC Davis in 2020 with a Bachelor's degree in Computer Science and Cinema & Digital Media.
-I'm interested in all things related to 3D computer graphics.
+I have experience with test automation and 3D computer graphics programming.

 I'm also an avid hiker, world traveler, amateur photographer, and a big fan of sports!